 5. The Floating Markets

-If you are wondering what to do in 4 days in Bangkok, you should definitely go to one of the floating markets around Bangkok.
+If you are wondering what to do in 4 days in Bangkok in budget, you should definitely go to one of the floating markets around Bangkok.
 The floating market is one such places that can help you roam freely on water boats.
 The floating market consists of hundreds of wooden boats piled up with local fruits, vegetables, coconut juice and home-cooked local food options.
 The local food sells use charcoal grills in their vessels offering noodles and seafood.
 It is one of the most authentic experiences to have in Bangkok.

 6. Khao San Road